 1945 — Tom Riddle sits his NEWTs to his typically outstanding results.

 Long-time DADA Professor Galatea Merrythought finally announces her retirement.
 (Forgot all about her, didn’t we?
-Well, in all justice I can’t see any way in which we wouldn’t have since we hadn’t known she existed.)
+Well, in all justice I can’t see any way in which we could have since we hadn’t known she existed.)

 Tom requests the DADA position from Headmaster Dippett.